Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

 What most developers do is host some server/CDN that delivers the HTML file with the built React app.
 Then their backend is just a huge API.
-We can't set server-backed session cookies since React is not designed to do backend chores.
+We can't set server-backed session httpOnly cookies since React is not designed to do backend chores.
 The browser requests [https://velnota.com](https://velnota.com/) and you'll hit a CDN that'll return one HTML file.